DUNE/p3s/documents/src/JOB.md

 submit job descriptions to p3s for execution.
 You will also benefit from looking at job templates stored as JSON files in the p3s repository.
-If not already done so, install p3s software at the location of your choice by cloning the content from GitHub.
+If not already done so, install p3s software at the location of your choice by _cloning the content from GitHub_.
 For the purposes of this writeup, you are assumed to be on an interactive node located at CERN such as lxplus.
 This step is done in two cases only (so not often):